What happens during a government shutdown? 7 things you should know

 How many times has the government shut down?

-The government has shut down 18 times since 1976, the year Congress introduced the Congressional Budget and Impoundment Control Act, according to the Committee for a Responsible Federal Budget’s research.
+Including Saturday's stalemate, government has shut down 19 times since 1976, the year Congress introduced the Congressional Budget and Impoundment Control Act, according to the Committee for a Responsible Federal Budget’s research.
 Half of the shutdowns occurred over a weekend.

 “Before 1980, the government didn’t really shut down,” Goldwein explained.
 “A lot of others were over the course of weekends.
 I call them ‘fake shutdowns.’”